Hair Follicle Secrets for Stronger Hair (2025)

 Hair Transplant Procedures

-This surgical option involves relocating active hair follicles to bald areas.
-It’s best for irreversible follicle loss.
+This is a surgery that involves transplantation of active hair follicles to bald regions.
+It works best with permanent follicle loss.

 Stem Cell Therapy (Future Potential)

-Research is ongoing, but the goal is to clone or regenerate follicles using your own stem cells.
+Studies are in progress, but it is hoped to be able to clone or regenerate follicles by using your own stem cell.

 Common Myths About Hair Follicles